hpe-storage/python-hpedockerplugin/docs/usage.md

 **Static provisioning** is a feature that is native to Kubernetes and that allows cluster admins to make existing storage devices available to a cluster.
 As a cluster admin, you must know the details of the storage device, its supported configurations, and mount options.

-To make existing storage available to a cluster user, you must manually create the storage device, a PV, and a PVC.
+To make existing storage available to a cluster user, you must manually create the storage device, a PV,PVC and POD.

 Below is an example yaml specification to create Persistent Volumes using the HPE 3PAR FlexVolume driver.